 There are two drainage divides within town limits.
 The first drainage divide cuts the Town in two, from Forest Avenue to Cherry Avenue, and then to Route 256 and Cary Street.
 The water to the south of the divide flows directly into the South River, whereas the water north of the divide flows into Miller Run and then into the South River.
 The second drainage divide just enters the Birch and Aspen Avenue area, and eventually flows into Miller Run and into the South River.
-The two drainage divides may explain flooding conditions in the northeastern part of town.
+The northeastern part of town.